gruvw/lang/specifications/specifications.typ

 - Each word has a single form (no #link-footnote("https://en.wikipedia.org/wiki/Inflection")[inflection]).
 There are no plural form of words, no verb conjugaison, words have neutral gender, etc.
 - Each word aims to have a single meaning, avoiding drastically different definition of a word based on context.
 - There is no #link-footnote("https://en.wikipedia.org/wiki/Diacritic")[diacritic]: letters have a single form (no accent, no capitalization).
-- No special character like dashes, punctuation marks, etc.
+- No special character like dashes and aostrophe.
 - There are no #link-footnote("https://en.wikipedia.org/wiki/Homophone")[homophones], ensuring that every spoken word corresponds uniquely to a written word.
 - The vocabulary is constructed to avoid synonym redundancy.
 - There is a single language register (no formal vs. informal).

-= Module 1: Orthography
+= Module 1: Orthography and Phonology

 This module is the root of the language.
 It defines how words are formed from its most basic elements: letter and syllables.\